-- On February 23, 2022, Ronit Tischler Pitti was appointed as VP of Operations and Partners Relations of the Company in accordance with the approval of the Bank of Israel. - On March 23, 2022, Guy Ram was appointed as VP of Technology and Innovation of the Company in accordance with the approval of the Bank of Israel. - On June 1, 2022, Ms. Tali Hollenberg began serving as the Company's VP of Business Development Marketing and Sales. - On June 15, 2022, Ms. Odelia Green Katz began serving as the Company's human resources manager.
+- On February 23, 2022, Ms. Ronit Tischler Pitti was appointed as VP of Operations and Partners Relations of the Company in accordance with the approval of the Bank of Israel. - On March 23, 2022, Mr. Guy Ram was appointed as VP of Technology and Innovation of the Company in accordance with the approval of the Bank of Israel. - On June 1, 2022, Ms. Tali Hollenberg began serving as the Company's VP of Business Development Marketing and Sales. - On June 15, 2022, Ms. Odelia Green Katz began serving as the Company's human resources manager. - On August 31, 2022, Mr. Ze'ev Zohar ceased serving as an external director of the Company and Ms. Meirav Leshem began serving as an external director of the Company.